 Nomos makes serious watches with award-winning design at a value.
-Their Metro Datum Gangreserve features an in-house manufactured movement paired with a simple, Bauhaus-inspired aesthetic.
-The funky mint color scheme subtly adds personality, while the placement of the power reserve indication playfully nods to creativity.
-The NOMOS is made in Germany, in the historic town of Glashütte, and you can feel the level of attention that went into each detail.
+Their Ahoi Datum features an in-house manufactured movement paired with a simple, Bauhaus-inspired aesthetic.
+The funky font and splash of color subtly adds personality, while the crown guards and 200m of water resistance promise durability.
+Nomos watches are made in Germany, in the historic town of Glashütte, and you can feel the level of attention that went into each detail.

 Omega's Seamaster Diver 300m has long been associated with James Bond, who likes to wear it with a tuxedo.
 If you can pull off that look, good for you — but the point stands that it's pretty versatile as well as having a unique look among dive watches.
 The newest versions are refined and better looking than ever with a ceramic dial and bezel, and they include the latest technology with Omega's excellent 8800 automatic movement.